 education, racial segregation, gerrymandering, urban, school attendance zones

 Although social scientists have an abiding commitment to understanding the causes of racial segregation in public schools, scholars do not know how the delineation of school attendance zones affects how much students of different racial groups are isolated from one another.
 Almost all of the largest school districts draw maps of school attendance zones—which are the lines that designate the “neighborhood” schools to which public school children are assigned given their residential addresses.
-Although the geometric shapes of these zones may ameliorate or exacerbate racial segregation in schools, researchers know very little about how compact or irregular zones are.1 As a result, researchers have largely speculated about the alleged link between attendance zone shape and school racial segregation.
+Although the geometric shapes of these zones may ameliorate or exacerbate racial segregation in schools, researchers know very little about how compact or irregularly-shaped zones are.1 As a result, researchers have largely speculated about the alleged link between attendance zone shape and school racial segregation.
 Indeed, with the exception of a few studies (Saporito and Sohoni 2006, 2007), almost nothing is known about racial segregation across attendance zones embedded within large, racially diverse school districts.
-Indeed, only one published study uses a large-scale database to explore whether actual attendance zones are more or less segregated than hypothetical attendance zones (Richards 2014).
+Only one published study uses a large-scale database to explore whether actual attendance zones are more or less segregated than hypothetical attendance zones (Richards 2014).
 Our contribution is to determine how often attendance zones are drawn irregularly and whether irregular zones contribute to racial integration or segregation in public schools.

 A central thesis of our work is that racial segregation in public school attendance zones is driven primarily by racial segregation in local, residential areas.
 In this study, we show that most attendance zones are relatively compact and resemble shapes that look something like rectangles and squares.
 As large areas within many big city school districts are often racially homogeneous (Iceland 2009; Lee et al. 2008; Reardon and O’Sullivan 2004), we argue that compact attendance zones mimic the racial homogeneity of local residential areas.

 This line of reasoning also applies to research investigating the link between the shape of U.S. Congressional Districts and the share of Democratic and Republican voters within them.
-In particular, Chen and Rodden (2013) have shown that the high geographic density of Democratic-leaning voters within cities results in “packing” them into a few Congressional Districts even when these districts are drawn randomly and compactly.
+In particular, Chen and Rodden (2013) show that the high geographic density of Democratic-leaning voters within cities results in “packing” them into a few Congressional Districts even when these districts are drawn randomly and compactly.
 In other words, the geographic concentration of partisan voters leads to some (but surely not all) political-party homogeneity within some legislative boundaries.
 Our argument is similar: Existing racial segregation across large residential areas structures the racial composition of school attendance zones such that compact attendance zones will often be racially homogeneous.

 A closely related thesis is that irregularly shaped attendance zones often contain racially diverse populations.
 There are several reasons why irregularly shaped attendance zones are more likely to contain racially diverse populations compared with compact zones.
 As children tend to live in racially homogeneous neighborhoods, it is often necessary to draw irregular attendance zones to incorporate children who live in distant “black,” “white,” and “brown” neighborhoods.
 Moreover, the U.S. Supreme Court has issued decisions that allow (or encourage) school districts to delineate irregular attendance zones to achieve racial diversity while prohibiting the creation of irregularly shaped and racially homogeneous zones.